alf45tar/ix4-300d/README.md

 _Skip it if you prepared the USB stick._

 Connect the NAS Ethernet port 1 to your network.
 In the following we will assume `192.168.1.10` is the macOS IP address (TFTP server) and `192.168.1.111` ia an available IP address in your network not assigned by DHCP.
-If not, as should be, replace them with your values.
+If not ok for you, as should be, replace them with your values.

 From `Marvell>>` prompt enter the following commands: